 Stress can affect anyone at any time in their life, but knowing and using clever stress management techniques is a sure-fire way of relieving it.

-Too much stress can have dire consequences in both our professional and private lives, and whereas medication can be a short-term solution, there are many other stress management techniques, backed by science, that are much more effective in the long-term.
+Too much stress can have dire consequences in both our professional and private lives.
+Whereas medication can be a short-term solution, there are many other techniques, backed by science, that are much more effective in long-term stress management.

 Here are ten stress management techniques backed by science: